 Students with an outstanding balance on their account must receive clearance from the office of the Chief Financial officer by paying their account in full prior to registration for the subsequent term.

-COLLEGE REFUND POLICY
+UNIVERSITY REFUND POLICY

 Students may drop individual classes with a full refund of tuition and any related course fees through the official drop/add period posted on the Academic Calendar.
 Individually dropped classes after this date will receive no refund of tuition or related course fees.

-REFUND SCHEDULE UPON RESIGNATION FROM THE COLLEGE
+REFUND SCHEDULE UPON RESIGNATION FROM THE UNIVERSITY

 No withdrawal is official unless it is made through the office of Academic Affairs, the Registrar's office, the Financial Aid office, and the Business office.
 To resign from school, the student should obtain a resignation form from the Registrar's office.
 The student should then obtain required signatures and clearances from various campus offices.
 The resignation process will be completed once the resignation form is presented to and signed by the Business office.

-Refunds will be caLCUlated as of the date the resignation process began, as noted on the resignation form.
+Refunds will be calculated as of the date the resignation process began, as noted on the resignation form.

 Students who unofficially “withdraw” by ceasing to attend class will not be eligible to receive a refund of tuition, room or board.
 Additionally, students who are administratively withdrawn due to disciplinary action will not receive a refund of tuition, room or board.